 For many years we had a fake Christmas tree but after a holiday at Coombe Mill, and an introduction to having a real tree, we have been converted.

-For the last few years, we have used Pines and Needles for our tree.
+With the exception of last year, when lockdown ruined our plans, we have used Pines and Needles for our tree.
 They have a shop in Boscombe where you can choose your perfect tree, or you can order your tree online, with a small extra delivery cost.

 Pines and Needles have sites all over London as well as in Bournemouth, but check their website for more details.